 Capitol Records was the first west coast based music label, founded in Los Angeles in 1942.
 It was acquired by EMI in 1955 and, wanting state of the art studios to compare with their Abbey Road complex, the British company commissioned the Capitol Records Building.
 It was designed by Lou Naidorf (of Welton Becket Associates) and is one of the first circular office buildings in the world (designed in that way so that every office would have a great view).
 Below it are three recording studios – A, B and C and several echo chambers that create a unique sound.
 The first artist to record here was Frank Sinatra in 1956, just signed up to Capitol Records the year before, and since then the studios have been used by everyone from Paul McCartney to Kanye West.
 Fun fact: the blinking light on top of the tower spells out “Hollywood” in Morse code.

 Hollywood – you’ve probably heard that they make movies there.
 And here you can see one of the movie studios that made Hollywood what it is.
-The studios on the corner of Sunset and Gower were originally built by movie mogul Harry Cohn, for his company Columbia Pictures, in 1918.
+The studio lot on the corner of Sunset and Gower were originally built by movie mogul Harry Cohn, for his company Columbia Pictures, in 1918.
 At that time this part of Hollywood was known as Poverty Row, as the companies using these studios were smaller and made cheaper movies than the big Hollywood Studios.
-But old Harry knew a thing or two about making movies and by the thirties Columbia Pictures was one of the biggest players itself, due to movies like It Happened One Night (one of the first romantic comedies) and Mr Smith Goes to Washington, both of which were filmed here.
+But old Harry knew a thing or two about making movies and by the thirties Columbia Pictures was one of the biggest players itself, due to movies like It Happened One Night (the first real screwball romantic comedy) and Mr Smith Goes to Washington, both of which were filmed here.
 Columbia Pictures was later bought by Sony Entertainment, but the studio complex had long since been separated from the company and now it’s a rental facility for film and TV production.
 Fun fact: Scandal and How to Get Away with Murder are both filmed here.